yoyozbi/sos-plugin/README.md

 Example variable configuration:
 1. My BakkesMod base installation is located at `J:\SteamLibrary\steamapps\common\rocketleague\Binaries\Win32\bakkesmod`
-2. Point to variable to `J:\SteamLibrary\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\bakkesmodsdk`
+2. Point the variable to `J:\SteamLibrary\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\bakkesmodsdk`

 ## BakkesMod Settings File
 In the root directory of this repo, there's a file named `sos.set`.
-This is the BakkesMod Settings File that must
+This is the BakkesMod Settings File that must be inserted into the following location to be able to control update frequency and SOS events
+- `J:\SteamLibrary\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\plugins\settings`

 ## Websocket Server
 Address: ws://localhost:49122